on all US orders over $99.

 Sleep is essential for your physical and mental health and affects every cell in your body.
 We spend one-third of our lives sleeping, and the quality of that sleep affects the quality of the other two-thirds of our lives.
 Here are some of the many ways that sleep loss affects your health:

 According to the CDC, insufficient sleep is a public health epidemic, affecting 1 out of 3 of us sometime in our lifetime.
 Sleep may be just as key to our health as the air we breathe, the water we drink, and the food we eat.
-So let’s look at 4 things you can do to get your best rest.
+So let’s look at 4 simple solutions for sleeping problems that you can do to get your best rest.

 Our bodies naturally want to follow the rhythms of the sun cycle – shine brightest during mid-day and rest at night.
 One of the first remedies used for sleeplessness in other cultures is to reset the body’s natural clock, known as the Circadian rhythm, by focusing your unshielded eyes on either the sunrise or the sunset outdoors every day.
 This is because your Circadian rhythm is ruled by light exposure.